 Finally, Fulton Bank provides various solutions to support business owners as well as employees.
 You can use Fulton Bank for retirement plan services, including 401(k) plans, IRAs, pension plans, and more.
 Fulton Bank also has several insurance offerings, a banking plan option for your employees, and health savings accounts.
 Just like with all of their business loans, you can talk to advisors at a local Fulton Bank for more information, or call their customer service line for general inquiries.

 If you’re a business owner in Pennsylvania, New Jersey, Maryland, Delaware, or Virginia, you’ll certainly want to consider choosing Fulton Bank as a lending partner.
 As is the case with traditional lenders, working with a bank like Fulton will give you access to a variety of loan amounts at reasonable terms and interest rates.
 Moreover, Fulton Bank business loans can meet the specific needs of your business as they have several product offerings (including multiple SBA loan types) and their advisors work directly with you to support your business and growth.

 Additionally, if you want to bundle multiple financial solutions from one provider, Fulton offers checking and savings accounts, business credit cards, and other useful business services.
 Although Fulton doesn’t list their eligibility requirements, it’s not unreasonable to assume that you’ll have to meet top standards to get your business loan application approved.
-If your business can’t yet qualify for a bank loan, as many can’t, you can explore alternative lending products (like with Kabbage or Fundation) to get the capital you need.
+If your business can’t yet qualify for a bank loan, as many can’t, you can explore alternative lending products to get the capital you need.
 Ultimately, you’ll want to choose a loan product that’s not only accessible for your business, but that best suits your needs, and of course, that you can pay off responsibly.

 Randa Kriss is a senior staff writer at Fundera.